Medication Errors During Surgery Are More Common Than You May Think

 And there’s something else alarming about the study from Massachusetts General study: As the original and largest teaching hospital associated with Harvard Medical School, it’s also one of the country’s best hospitals, with some of the strictest and most stringent safety protocols in the nation.
 If errors can happen even in a top-rated medical facility like Mass Gen, the researchers posited, there’s a pretty good chance they’re even more likely to occur in other hospitals as well – and at a much higher rate.

 Why so many errors?
 The study’s researchers say part of the problem is the fast-paced environment of the operating room, where protocol may be relaxed to facilitate faster decision-making.
-Before, during and after surgery, patients may have multiple caregivers, which can increase the risk for potential errors.
+Before, during, and after surgery, patients may have multiple caregivers, which can increase the risk of potential errors.
 And while the study does not propose steps to end these errors, it does help draw attention to an issue the researchers say needs to be discussed more often and more openly.

-Certainly, not all medical errors result in death, but many result in short-term and long-term injuries in addition to longer hospital stays, which in turn can expose patients to additional risks from disease and even more medication errors.
+Certainly, not all medical errors result in death but may result in short-term and long-term injuries in addition to longer hospital stays, which in turn can expose patients to additional risks from disease and even more medication errors.
 Longer hospital stays and additional treatment for injuries sustained as a result of medical errors also result in additional medical costs, none of which should be borne by the patient.
 Yet, often, those costs are charged to – and paid by – patients simply because those patients aren’t aware of their rights.

 If you or a loved one has been injured as the result of a medical error, you need to begin working with an experienced personal injury attorney right away to ensure your rights are fully protected.
 As a leading personal injury lawyer in Louisiana, attorney Chris Roy can help.
 Call 800-259-9850 and schedule your free confidential consultation today.